Data Products, Data Mesh, Streaming Architecture, Apache Kafka, Data Governance, Event Streaming

 customers.profiles

-This is the core of Data Mesh—an organizational pattern decentralizing data ownership to domain teams rather than central platforms.
+This is the core of Data Mesh, an organizational pattern decentralizing data ownership to domain teams rather than central platforms.
 Each domain publishes products as their public interface, replacing centralized ETL with distributed ownership.
+For comprehensive coverage of Data Mesh principles, see Data Mesh: Principles and Implementation and Building and Managing Data Products.

 Streaming platforms enable this because teams publish to topics without central gatekeepers, consumers read without coordinating with producers, and Kafka handles hundreds of products from dozens of teams on shared infrastructure.